tanjeetsarkar/reply/Readme.md

 2. install go from official source. (go version 1.21.1)
 3. node v 18.13.o LTS

-Write now we are only implementing desktop version of app.
+Right now we are only implementing desktop version of app.
 Hence,

 4. cd desktop/
 5. Install wails from official repo: